jina-ai/clip-as-service/README.md

 ##### **Q:** Are you suggesting using BERT without fine-tuning?

 **A:** Yes and no. On the one hand, Google pretrained BERT on Wikipedia data, thus should encode enough prior knowledge of the language into the model.
 Having such feature is not a bad idea.
 On the other hand, these prior knowledge is not specific to any particular domain.
 It should be totally reasonable if the performance is not ideal if you are using it on, for example, classifying legal cases.
 Nonetheless, you can always first fine-tune your own BERT on the downstream task and then use `bert-as-service` to extract the feature vectors efficiently.
+Keep in mind that `bert-as-service` is just a feature extraction service based on BERT.
+Nothing stops you from using a fine-tuned BERT.

 ##### **Q:** Can I get a concatenation of several layers instead of a single layer ?